aevin111/aevin111/README.md

 My weakness is, admittedly, UI and UX design.
 I'm doing my best to conquer that weakness by practicing.

-I am proficient in the following language (in no order):
+I am proficient in the following languages (in no order):
 - Java
 - PHP
 - C#